 Doing so will provide them with an opportunity to earn some interest in their savings account while also learning how to bank.
-Many even come with debit cards for kids and teens that allow parents to monitor spending and set guardrails for how they spend.
+Many even come with debit cards for teens that allow parents to monitor spending and set guardrails for how they spend.

 When choosing a youth savings account, you’ll want to pay attention to the following items:

 - how the grandchild can access the funds